Gautier-Antoine/gaplugin-socials/README.md

 # agplugin-socials
+=== Socials - AGPlugin ===
+Author: Antoine GAUTIER
+Tags: socials, media, navigation
+Requires at least: 5.2
+License: GPLv3

+== Description ==

 After installing the plugin.
 You'll have a new menu in your admin page "AGPlugin".
 It will have 2 different parts "follow" (who link to your social page) and "share" (to share the page).

     follow: add the URL to your social media to activate it.